distributedweaknessfiling/dwflist/README.md

 DWF is not approved of, by, or affiliated with MITRE.
 DWF is community project to assign security identifiers that are widely used and compatible with existing systems.
 We would love it if you joined us!

 The DWF Identifiers in this repo generally take the form of a CVE compatible Identifier, then a 4 digit year YYYY, then an integer identifier XXXXXXX.
 The integers start at 1000000.
-Read below to understand the difference between the way the DWF uses CAN compatible Identifiers and CVE compatible Identifiers.

 # dwflist